|

 Boxer, born 19-- in -- a Hancock High School hockey player, including the

-1987 State Runner-Up team.
+1987 State Runner-Up team in his sophomore year.
 Marc, a son of Herb, went on to play 4 seasons at

 Miami University, Ohio 1991-95 and played semi-pro hockey for 4 seasons 1995-99;